mental-design/mental-design.github.io/type/abc/models/notes_content.md

 All Birds Combinations (ABC) is a modular display typeface with 7 levels of compressed weights.
-ABC is a reinterpretation of Josef Albersʼ Kombinations-Schrift, where the name is also derived from.
+ABC is a reinterpretation of Josef Albersʼ Kombinations-Schrift, from which the name, All Birds Combinations, is also derived.
 Whereas Kombinations-Schrift is a product of the age of mass production, ABC was designed as a product of the information age.

-For ABC, each glyph is represented by an array of numbers (encodings) which is decoded using custom code to create the contours.
+Each glyph in ABC is represented by an array of numbers (encodings) which is decoded using custom code to create the contours.
 This approach allows us to explore a design space defined by the decoder in which we could further refine the shape of each glyph.
 While the basic structure was formed by Kombinations-Schrift, each glyph was refined with influences from neoclassical typefaces like Bodoni and Didot to make the typeface feel more natural and balanced.

-By extending the functionality of the decoder, we could expand the design space to handle glyphs that were hard to represent previously.
-Compressed weights could be created by defining how to decode the encodings for tall rectangular spaces.
-This systematic approach makes the changes between the weights smooth and continuous, allowing for natural transition different weights like the examples below.
-(For more details, click on the details button below the examples.)
+Furthermore, we could modify the decoder to systematically create compressed weights.
+This makes the changes between the weights smooth and continuous, allowing for a fluid transition between different weights demonstrated by the examples below.

 <div id="wave" class="abc"></div>